MarbleBag/Gobchat/README.md

 ![Different formats](docs/screen_formats.png)

+### Channel settings

+### Formatting settings

 ### Text-Highlighting for key words - mentions
 Case-insensitive detection for a customizable list of words, which then will be highlighted.
 This will help you not missing out on important messages.

 ![Mentions](docs/screen_mention_highlighting.png)

+### Groups

+### Chat commands
+Gobchat accepts chat commands.
+To send a chat command to Gobchat, use the echo channel `/e` and type `gc` (short for Gobchat!).
+Example:
+- `/e gc `

+Gobchat supports the following chat commands:
+#### group
+Usage:
+- `/e gc group groupnumber add/remove/clear playername`

+This chat command can be used to manipulate a player group without using the config menu, for example via macros.
+To use the group command, type `/e gc group`.

+Groupnumber is a number, starting from 1 and references the group you want to manipulate.
+The assigned number is identical to the position in the config menu..

+Next is the task which should be performed.
+Possible values are `add`, `remove` and `clear`
+##### clear
+Doesn't need any additional  arguments.
+This task will remove all players from a group.
+Example:
+- `/e gc group 3 clear` - will remove all players from group 3

+##### add
+Needs the full name of a player, which will be added to the group.
+Names are case-insensitive!
+When a player comes from a different server, it is also necessary to specify the server name in brackets.
+Placeholders like <t> are an exception to this rule and will always be accepted.

+Examples:
+- `/e gc group 1 add M'aka Ghin` 			/ `/e gc group 1 add firstname lastname`
+- `/e gc group 1 add M'aka Ghin[ultros]` 	/ `/e gc group 1 add firstname lastname[servername]`
+- `/e gc group 1 add M'aka Ghin [ultros]` 	/ `/e gc group 1 add firstname lastname [servername]`
+- `/e gc group 1 add <t>`

+##### remove
+Needs the full name of a player, which will be removed to the group.
+Names are case-insensitive!
+When a player comes from a different server, it is also necessary to specify the server name in brackets.
+Placeholders like <t> are an exception to this rule and will always be accepted.

+Examples:
+- `/e gc group 1 remove M'aka Ghin` 			/ `/e gc group 1 remove firstname lastname`
+- `/e gc group 1 remove M'aka Ghin[ultros]` 	/ `/e gc group 1 remove firstname lastname[servername]`
+- `/e gc group 1 remove M'aka Ghin [ultros]` 	/ `/e gc group 1 remove firstname lastname [servername]`
+- `/e gc group 1 remove <t>`

 ## Installation